 Such findings indicate the close link between mental health issues and heart attacks.
 People who survive heart attacks should be aware of how their cardiac conditions could impact their mental health.

-Substance Abuse as a Mental Health Issue: Heart Risks
+Substance Use Disorder as a Mental Health Issue: Heart Risks

-When people experience substance abuse or addiction, they also face higher risks of having heart attacks.
+When people experience substance use disorder or addiction, they also face higher risks of having heart attacks.
 Serious addiction-related health concerns could lead to acute coronary episodes.
 Specifically, substances such as cocaine can cause heart attacks and other cardiac problems.

 Cocaine is a potent stimulant.
 It causes various effects.
 It targets the central nervous system, causing a sensation known as a high, a feeling of extreme happiness and reduced worry.
 Cocaine can also dramatically increase someone’s blood pressure.